 The diminutive midfield genius of France's 'Magic Square' who orchestrated their 1980s glory before becoming a respected globetrotting manager.

-Alain Giresse was the metronome at the heart of French football's most elegant era.
-Standing just 5'4", he compensated with a low center of gravity, visionary passing, and a relentless engine that powered the iconic 'Magic Square' midfield alongside Platini, Tigana, and Fernandez.
-His club loyalty was remarkable, spending nearly his entire playing career at Bordeaux, where he won multiple league titles and became a legend.
-On the international stage, he was indispensable in France's rise, a key architect of their 1984 European Championship triumph and their thrilling run to the 1982 World Cup semifinals, where his two goals in the epic match against West Germany are etched in history.
-After hanging up his boots, Giresse embarked on a long, peripatetic coaching career that mirrored his playing style: intelligent, adaptable, and deeply respected.
-He managed clubs in France and national teams across Africa and Asia, from Mali to Tunisia to Kosovo, building a second legacy as a thoughtful tactician who exported his football philosophy far beyond Bordeaux.
+Alain Giresse stood 5'4" and compensated with a low center of gravity, visionary passing, and a relentless engine that powered the 'Magic Square' midfield alongside Platini, Tigana, and Fernandez.
+He spent nearly his entire playing career at Bordeaux, winning multiple league titles.
+On the international stage, he was a key architect of France's 1984 European Championship triumph and their run to the 1982 World Cup semifinals, where his two goals in the epic match against West Germany are etched in history.
+After retiring, Giresse managed clubs in France and national teams across Africa and Asia, from Mali to Tunisia to Kosovo, building a second legacy as a thoughtful tactician.

 1946–1964